antoinesylvia/Texas_Heat_Raceway/README.md

 ![Texas Heat Raceway in Action](https://github.com/antoinesylvia/Texas_Heat_Raceway/raw/54fa975025f74245992fad0b8fe581977904259c/zPics/20240816_225830.jpg)

 This project implements an automated 6 lane racetrack system for diecast vehicles 1/64 scale, featuring real-time race management, result tracking, audio-visual feedback and more.
 The track operates outdoors under a covered roof in Dallas, Texas.
 The system is comprised of:
-- Start Gate: Uses Lego motors via a Raspberry Pi Build HAT.
+- Start Gate: Beginning of track, uses Lego motors via a Raspberry Pi Build HAT for automation.
 - Checkpoint Gate: Bottom of the initial launch incline, wtih light sensors, powered via a Raspberry Pi.
 - Finish Gate: End of the track, with light sensors, powered by a Tiny Lenovo ThinkCentre, but can be swapped out for a Pi.
 - Central Server: Serves as the brain of the operation, handles the coordination and race event state between the start gate, checkpoint gate and finish gate.